jph6366/leetcoding/README.md

 # LEETCODING

 A repository for solving and summarizing coding problems in preparation for technical interviews.
-I explore different facets of study aids for coding interviews and document the process for the next struggling code-monkey.
+I explore different facets of study aids for coding interviews and document the process for the struggling code-monkey I am, but could be a style suitable for the next primordial programmer.

 KEYSTONE TECHNIQUES AND TALENTS
 - SPACED REPETITION